Discrimination

 The United States Equal Employment Opportunity Commission (EEOC) works to protect employees from discrimination based on several determinants, such as the one stated in the example above — gender identity.
 Have you experienced something you think is discrimination in the workplace?
 The good news is that you have options.

-The first step in taking legal action against your employer for discrimination is getting a Notice of Right to Sue from the EEOC.
+The first step in taking legal action against your employer for discrimination is getting a Notice of Right to Sue or Right to Sue Letter from the EEOC.
 Below, we explore what getting a Notice of Right to Sue involves and how you can set yourself up for legal success in the face of workplace discrimination.

 What Is a Right to Sue Letter?